trustedshops/trustedshops-android-sdk/README.md

 * Trustedshops Android SDK depends on:
  * Square's popular [OkHTTP](http://square.github.io/okhttp/) library
  * afollestad [material dialogs](https://github.com/afollestad/material-dialogs) library*
+ *
+## Data Privacy ##
+Our SDK does not send or collect any user related data without prior permission.

+## License ##
+Trusted Shops Android SDK is available under the MIT license.
+See the LICENSE file for more info.

 ## About Trusted Shops ##